TheEmporerNorman/C_tutorial/README.md

 # PXT102/202 C Programming Language Workshop
 Demonstrators: Zoltan Sztranyovszky and Michael Norman

-This guthub repository contains all the material for the "C Programming Language Workshop".
+This github repository contains all the material for the "C Programming Language Workshop".

 ## 1  What is C?